Cobble Hill Neighborhood Review - Brooklyn Moving Guide 2024

-The hip yet historic area is filled mostly with multi-unit brownstones.
+The hip yet historic area is filled mainly with multi-unit brownstones.
 However, many high-rise developments are in the works.

 One of the most notable spots in Cobble Hill is the historic row houses around the park at Verandah Place.
 This setting will take you back to another century.